statengeneraal/laws-markdown/verdrag/patent/cooperation/treaty/BWBV0004680/README.md

 ### Rule  66

-####Procedure before the International Preliminary Examining Authority
+####Procedure Before the International Preliminary Examining Authority

 66.1.  *Basis of the International Preliminary Examination*

 a) Subject to paragraphs (b) to (d), the international preliminary examination shall be based on the international application as filed.

-b) The applicant may submit amendments under Article 34 at the time of filing the demand or, subject to Rule 66.4*bis*, until the international preliminary examination report is established.
+b) The applicant may submit amendments under Article 34 at the time of filing the demand or, subject to Rule 66.4bis, until the international preliminary examination report is established.

 c) Any amendments under Article 19 made before the demand was filed shall be taken into account for the purposes of the international preliminary examination unless superseded, or considered as reversed, by an amendment under Article 34.

-d) Any amendments under Article 19 made after the demand was filed and any amendments under Article 34 submitted to the International Preliminary Examining Authority shall, subject to Rule 66.4*bis*, be taken into account for the purposes of the international preliminary examination.
+d) Any amendments under Article 19 made after the demand was filed and any amendments under Article 34 submitted to the International Preliminary Examining Authority shall, subject to Rule 66.4bis, be taken into account for the purposes of the international preliminary examination.

 d-bis)A rectification of an obvious mistake that is authorized under Rule 91.1 shall, subject to Rule 66.4*bis*, be taken into account by the International Preliminary Examining Authority for the purposes of the international preliminary examination.

 e) Claims relating to inventions in respect of which no international search report has been established need not be the subject of international preliminary examination.
 66.1bis.  *Written Opinion of the International Searching Authority*

-a) Subject to paragraph b), the written opinion established by the International Searching Authority under Rule 43*bis*.1 shall be considered to be a written opinion of the International Preliminary Examining Authority for the purposes of Rule 66.2a).
+a) Subject to paragraph b), the written opinion established by the International Searching Authority under Rule 43bis.1 shall be considered to be a written opinion of the International Preliminary Examining Authority for the purposes of Rule 66.2a).

-b) An International Preliminary Examining Authority may notify the International Bureau that paragraph a) shall not apply to the procedure before it in respect of written opinions established under Rule 43*bis*.1 by the International Searching Authority or Authorities specified in the notification, provided that such a notification shall not apply to cases where the national Office or intergovernmental organization that acted as International Searching Authority is also acting as International Preliminary Examining Authority.
+b) An International Preliminary Examining Authority may notify the International Bureau that paragraph a) shall not apply to the procedure before it in respect of written opinions established under Rule 43bis.1 by the International Searching Authority or Authorities specified in the notification, provided that such a notification shall not apply to cases where the national Office or intergovernmental organization that acted as International Searching Authority is also acting as International Preliminary Examining Authority.
 The International Bureau shall promptly publish any such notification in the Gazette.

-c) Where the written opinion established by the International Searching Authority under Rule 43*bis*.1 is not, by virtue of a notification under paragraph b), considered to be a written opinion of the International Preliminary Examining Authority for the purposes of Rule 66.2a), the International Preliminary Examining Authority shall notify the applicant accordingly in writing.
+c) Where the written opinion established by the International Searching Authority under Rule 43bis.1 is not, by virtue of a notification under paragraph b), considered to be a written opinion of the International Preliminary Examining Authority for the purposes of Rule 66.2a), the International Preliminary Examining Authority shall notify the applicant accordingly in writing.

-d) A written opinion established by the International Searching Authority under Rule 43*bis*.1 which is not, by virtue of a notification under paragraph b), considered to be a written opinion of the International Preliminary Examining Authority for the purposes of Rule 66.2a) shall nevertheless be taken into account by the International Preliminary Examining Authority in proceeding under Rule 66.2a).
+d) A written opinion established by the International Searching Authority under Rule 43bis.1 which is not, by virtue of a notification under paragraph b), considered to be a written opinion of the International Preliminary Examining Authority for the purposes of Rule 66.2a) shall nevertheless be taken into account by the International Preliminary Examining Authority in proceeding under Rule 66.2a).
+66.1ter. *Top-up Searches*The International Preliminary Examining Authority shall conduct a search (“top-up search”) to discover documents referred to in Rule 64 which have been published or have become available to the said Authority for search subsequent to the date on which the international search report was established, unless it considers that such a search would serve no useful purpose.
+If the Authority finds that any of the situations referred to in Article 34(3) or (4) or Rule 66.1(e) exists, the top-up search shall cover only those parts of the international application that are the subject of international preliminary examination.
 66.2.   * Written Opinion of the International Preliminary Examining Authority*

 (a)If the International Preliminary Examining Authority